 - Residential treatment for 45–65 days, or even over 100 days for some

-- Evening intensive outpatient treatment for six months
+- Day and Evening intensive outpatient treatment programs for four months

 - Transitional living for three to 24 months

-In addition, we also offer dual diagnosis treatment to help individuals achieve wellness and balance as we address co-occurring conditions.
+In all levels of care, Santé clinical and medical staff are experts in dual diagnosis treatment to help individuals achieve wellness and balance as we address co-occurring conditions.

-If you’re ready to overcome addiction, Santé Center for Healing has programs to fit your unique needs.
-Call us today at 866-238-3154.
+If you’re ready to overcome addiction, Santé Center for Healing has the levels of care and the therapeutic expertise to fit your unique needs.
+Call us today at 866.238.3154.